atlp-rwanda/cod-be/README.md

 - ```npm run dev```

 ### How To Add A New User:
-  - N.B: <port> Is Equal To The Port Value You Set In Your .env file
-  - Open your Browser and visit ```http://localhost:<port>/api-docs``` and choose try on api/user/register by editing the default values given
+  - Open your Browser and visit ```http://localhost:<port>/api-docs``` and choose try on api/user/register by editing the default values given.
-  - You will a JSON reponse with token and message on successful registration
+  - You will see a JSON reponse with token and message on successful registration
-  - You can also use Postman and do a POST request on ```http://localhost:<port>/api/ user/register``` and post json data in the format below
+  - You can also use Postman and do a POST request on ```http://localhost:<port>/api/ user/register``` and post json data in the format
   {
     'firstname':"value",
     'lastname':"value",